fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 :::note

-In the case of a clash, the Flow Label generated from the source takes predendence over the source below it:
+In the case of a clash, the Flow Label will be applied in the following precedence over:

 1. User-defined
 2. Baggage